Microsoft-TrainingKits/HOL-ProvisioningAWindowsAzureVMPS/HOL.md

 1. In the PowerShell ISE window, type or copy the following commands.

-	> **Note:** Make sure to replace NNNN in the $svcname variable below with the actual hosted service name you used before or type a new name to create a new hosted service.
+	> **Note:** Make sure to replace NNNN in the $svcname variable below with a new name to create a new hosted service.
 Additionally, replace the *AdminUsername* parameter placeholder with a username of your choice.

 	````PowerShell
 	# Defines image name